silva-thiago/url-shortener/README.md

 # URL Shortener
 URL shortening service developed by Thiago Silva.
-The user could access a list of URLs that had been shortened in the past after logging in to their Google Account.
-And the user could see additional details via the "details" link next to any shortened URL.
+The user could access a list of URLs that had been shortened in the past after logging in to their Account.
+And the user can see more information in the link "URLs List" for any shortened URL.

 ## Starting project

 #### Create the database in MySQL
-* create database db_urlshortener
+* create database db_shortener_url

 #### Inside the root directory, create and activate your venv
 * python3 -m venv venv